Xilinx/emb-plus-examples/simple-app/filter2d-aie/README.md

 This application demonstrates the acceleration of a 2D filter using AMD hardware accelerators in AIE-ml.
-The application runs convolution of the input image on the AIE accelerator with a fixed filter configuration and compares the results with a SW implemented reference model for validation.
+The application runs convolution of the input image on the AIE accelerator with a filter configuration chosen by the user and compares the results with a SW implemented reference model for validation.
 The application is capable to receive any jpg input image, for simplicity the given input image is resized to 1080p using OpenCV APIs.
 The resized jpg image is converted to YUYV format, the YUYV frame is fed to the hardware accelerator.
 Tiler and stitcher components in the PL act as data movers to the AIE core, while they manage the distribution and aggregation of image tiles and metadata across the AIE.
 The